113ll3/Ibmclouddocscli/index.md

   You can also download the installer script from our [GitHub repo](https://github.com/IBM-Cloud/ibm-cloud-developer-tools){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon").

-  For the steps to install these tools manually, see [How do I install the IBM Cloud developer tools manually](/docs/cli/ts_createapps.html#appendix).
+  See [How do I install the IBM Cloud developer tools manually?](/docs/cli/ts_createapps.html#appendix) for the steps to install these tools manually.

 ## Step 2.
 Verify the installation
 {: #step2}